Have you ever entertained the following thoughts?

 - Activity- Boundaries are an active way of living.
 To be someone with good boundaries, the passive position in life and relationship must be surrendered.

 Reflecting God in our boundaries

 God requires righteous behavior from us and will intervene in our lives to make sure it happens (Hebrews 12:5-11).
-One of the ways He does this is through our helping each other grow by setting the kinds of righteous boundaries we have talked about.
+One of the ways he does this is through our helping each other grow by setting the kinds of righteous boundaries we have talked about.
 We are actually God’s agents in this matter.
-We are to forgive, just as He forgives, but we are to require responsibility from each other and ourselves (Luke 17:3,4).
-If we don’t require this responsibility and forgive, we will be held responsible both for the lack of confrontation as well as the lack of forgiveness (Leviticus 19:15, 17).
+We are to forgive, just as he forgives, but we are to require responsibility from each other and ourselves (Luke 17:3,4).
+If we don’t require this responsibility and forgiveness, we will be held responsible both for the lack of confrontation as well as the lack of forgiveness (Leviticus 19:15, 17).